 ‘Then he is as arrogant as always,’ Malfoy spat.

 ‘Is he?’
 Snape frowned.
 ‘You’ve fed him enough aconite to kill half the school and he hasn’t even noticed.
-Those Death Eaters he killed, they didn’t die in their sleep, nor were they killed from behind.
+Those Death Eaters he killed; they didn’t die in their sleep and nor were they killed from behind.
 Your aunt was a formidable duellist, despite her madness and the effects of fifteen years imprisonment in Azkaban, and she was pulled out of that fountain the same day Potter was walking around school without a scratch on him.’

 Aconite.
 Cold shock coursed through his veins.
 I’m immune, but anyone nearby could’ve died.
 Katie…

 ‘Maybe he has noticed, then.’
 Malfoy swallowed hard.
 ‘Do you think he has?’

 ‘You would already be dead,’ Snape murmured.
 ‘Potter does not seem to play with his food like some of our foolish allies, especially not those who endanger his friends.
 If he knows, then he’s saving you for something worth risking his life for.
 That would worry me far more than the alternative.’

 ‘You speak about him the same way you talk about Dumbledore, and the Dark Lord,’ Malfoy whispered.